Three Ways to Become an Informed Voter

 2. SIFT to Ensure You Have Accurate Information

-There is so much information available in 2021.
+There is so much information available.
 It can be incredibly difficult to determine fact from fiction.
 The SIFT method is a simple tool to help determine the accuracy of information and think critically about what you take in on a daily basis.
 Good information is the best way to determine where you stand on a variety of issues.

 STOP: When you come across new information STOP and consider what you know about the website or information source.
 What do you know about the source’s reputation?
 Do not share media or place value on information until you can verify the source and its claim.